- 2023 Program

 AMWA Innovations in Graduate Medical Education

 AMWA will support up to $1000 to cover material supplies for creation of program toolkits that support innovations in graduate medical education.
 Collaboration across programs and specialties is encouraged.
-Proposals will be selected to present during the AMWA GME Symposium at the AMWA Annual Meeting or showcase a poster. **THIS CHALLENGE IS DIFFERENT FROM THE AMWA INNOVATION CHALLENGE 2023
+Proposals will be selected to present during the AMWA GME Symposium at the AMWA Annual Meeting or showcase a poster. **NOTE: THIS CHALLENGE IS DIFFERENT FROM THE AMWA INNOVATION CHALLENGE 2023

 Preconference Workshop: Thursday, March 23, 1-3 pm ET